 So if you’re the morning type get out of bed at dawn and meet the friendly and photogenic wallaroos down by Mermaids Beach, take a short stroll along the waters edge (just don’t expect powdery white soft sand like nearby Whitehaven Beach) and this is the best time to claim your sun lounge.

-How’s that for a start to your day?
+How’s that for a start to your day with your own private beach?
+Something to day dream about for sure!

 Living Reef – meeting Bruce, Pikelet and Pancake